-Subsequent events

-Subsequent events are events or transactions that occur after the statement of financial position date but before the financial statements are available to be issued.
+Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date but before the financial statements are available to be issued.
 The Organization recognizes in the financial statements, the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position, including the estimates inherent in the process of preparing the financial statements.
-The Organization's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position but arose after the statement of financial position and before the financial statements are available to be issued.
+The Organization's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position stat did not exist at the date of the statement of financial position and before the financial statements are available to be issued.

-The Organization has evaluated subsequent events through June 1, 2022, which is the date the financial statements were available to be issued.
-See Note 10.
+The Organization has evaluated subsequent events through June 22, 2023, which is the date the financial statements were available to be issued.